Emmanuel Church of England Primary School

 Each week the whole school comes over to the Church for a celebration of the Eucharist and are often joined by parents and carers, friends and members of the community.
 As a Christian school, our inclusive Christian values permeate our curriculum and assemblies and parents and carers are ask to accept this when they choose Emmanuel School for their child.
 This essential inclusivity ensures that we are not doctrinaire or inappropriately proselytising and it is the right of every parent or carer to withdraw their child from acts of worship if they so wish.
 We rejoice that we live in a diverse and multi-cultural society and it is the policy of the school to teach children about other beliefs and traditions to enable them to be sensitive and tolerant towards those whose religion and culture is different from their own.
 We celebrate the fact that our school includes children from a wide variety of expressions of family life and the school has undertaken training with the charity Stonewall to reflect this wonderful diversity.

-We currently have two thirds of places for church places, which under the Emmanuel Church membership criterion currently requires participation in the life of the Church through an attendance of attendance at Emmanuel Church for a minimum of six times in each of the four quarters for twelve months at the time of application in January each year.
+We currently have two thirds of places for church places, which under the Emmanuel Church membership criterion which up until 2016 required participation in the life of the Church through an attendance of attendance at Emmanuel Church for a minimum of six times in each of the four quarters for twelve months at the time of application in January each year .
 Please note that when Fr Jonathan is asked to sign supplementary forms to confirm Emmanuel Church membership for school places, it is only the required attendance at Church which is taken into consideration and nothing else, whether that be financial contributions to the life of the church or in voluntary work.

-Following a recent public consultation the attendance period will rise to twenty four months for admissions from September 2017 onwards.
+Following a recent public consultation and the determination of the Governing Body on 11 February 2016, the attendance period rose to twenty four months for admissions from September 2017 onwards.
 The remaining one third of places are offered simply on a distance criterion.
 Please note that the Governors gave due notice of this change on this website and the school website, in the church notice sheet and the verbal notices in church to allow applicants time to achieve the required church attendance at the time of application for Church membership places for September 2017.